JanFriske/Figura-KI---Figura-AI/README.md

 **Building Blocks**

 Each Engine comprises several Building Blocks, each responsible for a specialized function within the Figura-KI system.
-A detailed description of each Building Block's function and the Engine it belongs to can be found in the respective subdirectories of this repository.
+A detailed description of each Building Block's function and the Engine it belongs to can be found in the respective subdirectories, or on the Wiki-Page of this repository.
 Here's an overview of the Building Blocks:

 **CE (Core Engine):**